 Time is the second factor by which we score and rank competitors.
 If competitors are tied with accuracy or there is a defining score needed to separate the ranks, time is that factor.

-Our leagues take place in the Spring and in the Fall.
-We run 3 runs over a 3 month period in which each shooter will compete in a different course set up each time.
-At the conclusion of the months(3 scored shoot days) the shooters are ranked and receive awards at a league awards banquet.
+Our leagues takes place all year with 3 matches, spring, summer and fall.
+We run 2 runs in each match where a shooter will compete in a different course set up each time.
+We have a match champion for each match and also a season champion for the entire season.
+The shooters are ranked and receive awards at a league awards banquet.
 Typically these prizes have included Iron Element gift cards up to $400 as well as other sponsored prizes.
 Finally, the champion of each league gets their name etched into a crest plate on the Iron Element Champion's Helm which sits atop the big safe in the store-room.

 To sign up or get more information contact us or use the Schedule and Registration tab to register for one of the leagues!